2 simple steps to add when installing pavers

 1. Lay a compacted foundation underneath the pavers.

 After excavation of the area, it is ideal to lay a level of Easy Mix Crushed Bluestone and compact it.
 Followed by a layer of bedding sand which is also compacted.
-Not only will this foundation provide a level and stable surface for the pavers to be installed, but it is also the first line of defence against weeds and ants.
+Not only will this foundation provide a level and stable surface for the pavers to be installed, but it is also the first line of defense against weeds and ants.
 By creating a compacted foundation, you are making it difficult for weeds to root and grow, plus a hard surface makes it hard for ants to tunnel through.

 Laying your pavers on dirt is an open invitation for all manner of crawling creatures and weeds to set up home underneath and between your pavers.
 Plus, it causes more work for you in the future as pavers are lifted/shifted out of place requiring maintenance to put back into place.